Merrily We Roll Along (musical): Notable casts

-Recordings
+Cast recordings

 The original Broadway cast recorded the show the day after their final performance.
 The recording was released by RCA as an LP album in April 1982, then compact disc in 1986.
 A 2007 remastered CD release from Sony/BMG Broadway Masterworks includes a bonus track of Sondheim performing "It's a Hit".
 In his review of the album, Alan Stern of The Boston Phoenix felt that "Merrily We Roll Along is not in the same league with Sweeney Todd.
 Although ingeniously structured, Merrily is less ambitious and less accomplished.
-Fans of Sondheimian mordancy and wordplay will be disappointed: lyrically, the songs are less showy than anything he’s written since 1964's Anyone Can Whistle.
+Fans of Sondheimian mordancy and wordplay will be disappointed: lyrically, the songs are less showy than anything he’s written since 1964's Anyone Can Whistle".

 A cast recording of the 2012 Encores! revival was released by PS Classics as a two-CD set, featuring Colin Donnell, Celia Keenan Bolger, Lin-Manuel Miranda, Betsy Wolfe, and Elizabeth Stanley.

 Various artists have recorded the show's songs, including Carly Simon, Rosemary Clooney, Frank Sinatra, Petula Clark, Mandy Patinkin, Bernadette Peters, Betty Buckley, Cleo Laine, Liza Minnelli, Barbara Cook, Patti LuPone, Barry Manilow, Audra McDonald, Michael Crawford, and Lena Horne.
 "Not a Day Goes By", "Good Thing Going", "Old Friends", and "Our Time" frequently appear on the cabaret circuit.

 The 2023 Broadway revival production released a digital cast recording on November 15, after announcing it just a few hours before at the end of the performance on November 14.
 The physical CD was released on January 12, 2024.